deanwampler/Presentations/SeductionsOfScala/tutorial-exercises/drawing-actors/README.md

 * Add a `Triangle` class.
 Actually, `shapes.scala` already defines one.
 Add messages that send triangles.
 What other code changes, if any are required?
 * Replace the ad-hoc strings used as messages with typed messages.
 This is a great use for case classes.
 Which ones can actually be case objects, rather than classes?
-* Instead of firing all the draw messages at once, send them one at a time when the acknowledgement for the last sent message is received.
+* Instead of firing all the draw messages at once, send them synchronously, one at a time when the acknowledgement for the last sent message is received.
 What are the pros and cons of these two strategies?
 * Send other messages, e.g., a "clear screen" message, a "redraw" message, etc.
 * Replace the `println` statements with a Logging trait that saves the messages somehow (e.g., a `StringBuffer` and list of messages, etc.).
-Then use the `CheapTests` to write a test for the application.
+Then write a `ScalaTest` for the actors.
+Hint: the synchronous change mentioned above will help!
 (Akka now comes with modules to support testing.
 In the general case, testing a distributed, non-deterministic application, is hard!)
 * Add logic to handle the case that the Drawing actor hasn't been sent to the Driver yet, e.g., cue up waiting messages, then send them when the Drawing actor is specified.
 * Start a second drawing actor and round-robin messages to the pair.
-* Advanced: Look at the
+* Advanced: Look at the Akka documentation for supervising actors.
+Send a never-ending stream of shapes, but periodically kill the drawing actor and implement the logic to have it restarted by the supervisor automatically.